 Jeff crossed our border a year ago and had been in the PenPal program I spoke about, writing to a woman who spoke highly of him when I contacted her.
 Jeff’s Texas attorney guessed he could be out on parole by late October, so we filled out the needed paperwork for sponsorship and I got busy raising money for NEKASAN and our next asylum seeker.

 But in mid July, we learned Jeff would be released on parole in two days.

 And so he was.
 The Angry Tias set him up in a motel room for another two days after finding him a local CoVid test.
 Once his negative results came in, he flew into Boston (thanks to frequent flyer miles organized by NEKASAN), was picked up and driven to a local quarantine apartment (NEKASAN again) and arrived at our home certifiably CoVid-free on August 1.
 Really, it helps to have a village (or two).

 Adopting an asylum seeker is a bunch more hassle during this CoVid era.
 But once he arrived, he joined our little bubble.

 Jeff speaks good English, though it is not his native tongue, and is a gentle soul who loves his local music, which we are getting to love as well.
-Jeff’s not crazy about our food (We won’t be eating lobster again anytime soon.) but we’ve learned to add rice to most every meal and that helps.
-He’s also taught Woody how to make chapati, a native African bread he enjoys very much, and the Uganda version of rice and beans.
-And he insists on doing our dinner dishes each evening.
+Jeff’s not crazy about our food (We won’t be eating lobster again anytime soon.) and we’ve learned to add rice to most every meal, which seems to help.
+He’s taught Woody how to make chapati, a native African bread he enjoys very much, and his version of rice and beans.
+He also insists on doing our dinner dishes each evening.
+That’s quite nice.

 Having him here has brought back pleasant memories of our years as a host family for ESL students in Philly.
 There are significant differences (financial, legal, and cultural to start) between those students and our new young man.
 And some of those differences, I trust, will make good blog post material now and then over the next few years.